godzilla-but-nicer/data-analysis/README.md

 # Data Analysis

+This is the GitHub repo for our class.
+You can look here if you want to refer back to anything or look ahead.

+We will be learning about data analysis in Python.
+This class will likely look a little different than a typical data analysis class.
+We will not be focusing on doing statistics per se.
+Instead, we will zoom out and think about how we can use the tools of data analysis to *construct arguments* that would be otherwise hard to make.

+We may use statistics to do this, we may not.
+We will certainly produce data visualizations, learn to work with data in tabular format far more effectively than we ever could in excel, and search through massive data dumps to pull out things that look interesting to us.

 ## Pre-class assignment

 There is a lot of data out there, very little of it has been examined by folks